NicoHood/PinChangeInterrupt/Readme.md

                A11 (65), A12 (66), A13 (67), A14 (68), A15 (69)
  Arduino Leonardo/Micro: 8, 9, 10, 11, 14 (MISO), 15 (SCK), 16 (MOSI)
  HoodLoader2: All (broken out 1-7) pins are usable Attiny 24/44/84: All pins are usable
+ Attiny 25/45/85: All pins are usable
- Attiny 25/45/85: All pins are usable ATmega644P/ATmega1284P: All pins are usable
+ Attiny 13: All pins are usable ATmega644P/ATmega1284P: All pins are usable
 ```

 **[Comment for feedback on my blog.](http://www.nicohood.de)**